yusufsugiono/yusufsugiono/README.md

 :wave: You can call me Yusuf

-:star: Interest in Web Development and Cloud Computing :cloud:
+:star: Interest in Web Development, Machine Learning, and Cloud Computing :cloud:

 :pencil: You can read my writing at [SegalaHal.com](https://segalahal.com)